krunch3r76/ProcessQueue/README.md

 # ProcessQueue
-A queue that fills with the line by line output of a subprocess
+A queue that fills with the line by line output of a subprocess.
+Upon instantation is runs the command line specified and starts filling the queue.

 ProcessQueue utilizes a multiprocess.Queue as a shared data structure that is written to from a subprocess instantiated in the multiprocess thread.